Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Pretreating oily spots before washing is crucial.
 Applying a stain remover or even dish soap directly onto the stain breaks down the oil molecules before they embed further.

 Dish soaps are designed specifically to cut through grease on dishes and work similarly on clothing stains.
-Gently rubbing the detergent into the stain allows it to penetrate fibers better.
+As the American Cleaning Institute’s stain-removal guidance explains, treating stains as early as possible and pretreating before laundering improves the odds of complete removal.

 Skipping this step means your washing machine is fighting an uphill battle against entrenched oils.